 Many homes with central air conditioning have a standard "split" system —an outdoor unit that rests on a concrete pad, and a separate indoor unit that's connected to the ductwork system.
 The interior part of a central air conditioning system will include a drain line for the moisture that condenses out of the interior air as it is cooled.

 The heat pump cycle can be made to work in reverse, providing heat to interior spaces rather than cooling.
 When hot weather ends and the heating season begins, a dual-mode heat pump can reverse the refrigerant cycle and begin to warm the air that is blown through your ductwork system.
 Heat pump systems that supply heating and cooling work best in climates with mild winters.

-We are your trusted air conditioning contractor and proudly install central air conditioners in High Point, Greensboro, Winston Salem, and other areas in and around Lewisville, Clemmons, Kernersville, Oak Ridge, Walkertown, Colfax, Pfafftown.
-In addition, we offer a home energy audit to diagnose all energy wasters and areas that may contribute to any energy issues or discomfort.
+We are your trusted air conditioning contractor and proudly install central air conditioners in Greensboro, Winston Salem, Mooresville, and other areas in and around Lewisville, High Point, Kernersville, Oak Ridge, Walkertown, Colfax, Pfafftown.